 VROOM.be is a subsidiary of mobility platform Mobly, which Baloise in Belgium added to its range of mobility services in 2018.
 With VROOM.be, visitors can arrange loans online to finance the purchase of a second-hand vehicle.
 Loans can be arranged fully digitally and the funds are available within just 24 hours.
 The buying process is smooth and involves no physical contact.

 Baloise invests in the Berlin-based start-up KUNO, which offers financial and HR administration services for companies – from finance and accounting, through controlling and reporting to HR and payroll management.
-Through this investment, we provide increased support for companies within our ecosystems, adding a further component to the service offering for portfolio companies.
+Through this investment, we are adding a further component to the service offering for our portfolio companies.

-Baloise expands its Mobility ecosystem with the creation of the corporate start-up Parcandi, which came about as the result of an innovation campaign.
+Baloise expands its partner network in the area of mobility with the creation of the corporate start-up Parcandi, which came about as the result of an innovation campaign.
 Parcandi connects drivers looking for somewhere to park with owners of unused parking spaces.
 An app allows users to reserve parking spaces with just a few clicks.

 Baloise in Germany invests in venture capital funds PropTech1 and BitStone Capital.
 In addition to risk capital, the funds offer PropTech start-ups expertise in the traditional real estate business, the PropTech scene and venture capital, as well as a network of different investors in relevant areas.
-Participation in these funds offers interesting return options and provides a valuable foundation for the further expansion of the Home ecosystem for Baloise.
+Participation in these funds offers interesting return options and provides a valuable foundation for the further development of partnerships in the Home area for Baloise.

 In FRIDAY, Baloise launched Germany’s most popular digital insurer in just four years as part of its Simply Safe strategy.
 After establishing a technology centre in Warsaw in 2020 to enable growth in Europe, the next important milestone for FRIDAY now is entering the French market.
 The goal is the same, namely, to become the most popular digital insurer in the country.